 I know several people that are struggling financially right now.
 Some because they went a little overboard during the holidays but some are struggling due to circumstances completely unforeseen & out of their control.
-Sometimes people find themselves with a large unexpected bill or maybe laid off either temporarily or permanently and BOOM – financial adjustments must be made sooner rather than later.
+Sometimes people find themselves with a large unexpected bill or maybe laid off either temporarily or permanently and BOOM.
+Fnancial adjustments must be made sooner rather than later.

 Adjust Lifestyle To Income

 Maybe it’s just me, but I’ve discovered that we often just live according to the income received.
 I noticed that when there was a hearty increase in our monthly income we never really saw it.
-I guess it just got gobbled up in extra fast food, shopping trips and convenience items or the money-hiding boogy man – I have no idea, it just vanished.
+Perhaps it just got gobbled up in extra fast food, shopping trips and convenience items.
+Or maybe the all-allusive the money-hiding boogy man!
+I have no idea, the extra financial cushion just vanished.
 There was more money coming in but no more money in the coffers at the end of the month.

-But I was pleasantly surprised to discover likewise when income was slashed (hard) that the same principle materialized – we simply lived according to our income and although adjustments had to be made I never really noticed a severe hardship because of it.
+But I was pleasantly surprised to discover likewise when income was slashed (hard) that the same principle materialize.
+We simply lived according to our income.
+And although adjustments had to be made I never really noticed a severe hardship because of it.

 Helpful Financial Tips For Saving Money